stellagiatsou/stellagiatsou/README.md

 <!--- 🌱 I’m currently learning more about Adobe Illustrator & Figma-->

-- 🌱 I’m reading about JavaScript
+- 🌱 Learning about JS6+, ECMAScript, REACT

 - 📫 How to reach me: <b><a href="mailto:stelagiatsou@gmail.com" target="_blank"> stelagiatsou@gmail.com </a></b>